-Brand new battery installed, and with standard alternator after a few weeks or months, the battery was gone, and the process of regular daily recharging at home begins.
+A brand new battery was installed, and with a standard alternator after a few weeks or months, the battery was gone, and the process of regular daily recharging at home begins.
 This is not the way I want to go, I want to have in a car enough power to support my car audio.

 When you listen to music mainly when the engine is on, adding a powerful alternator is the only solution to keep your battery in good condition and the whole system without energy shortage.

 Before you start making electrical changes in your car, you need to know if this is really necessary, especially when your amplifier is not the most powerful, so its power consumption should be supported by standard car equipment.
 The best way to find out is to test both a battery and an alternator.